Josephnagy/compsci290/data-list/README.md

-# Project Portfolio
+# Data List

-This repository holds all of my work for CompSci 290 (Spring 2021): Web Application Development
+This repository holds all of the code for my COMPSCI 290 data list project

-Note: I also used a Duke GitLab account during the semester.
-That profile can be found [here](https://coursework.cs.duke.edu/joseph.nagy)
+## Name: Joseph Nagy

+### Timeline

+Start Date: 3/28/2021

+Finish Date: 4/1/2021

+Hours Spent: 25

+### Collaboration

+People consulted:

+Resources used:
+- Get min/max from array of objects: https://stackoverflow.com/questions/8864430/compare-javascript-array-of-objects-to-get-min-max

+Asset attributions:

+### Assignment Notes

+Known Bugs: This website was optimized for a 28" display.

+Extra credit:

+### Impressions